koacow/glob-s-RA/brsi-automation/server/README.md

 ## Future TODOs

+- **Migrate to Go or Java**: The current implementation is in Node.js, but we plan to migrate to Go or Java for better performance and scalability.
+- Get a service account key from Google Cloud and use it to authenticate with BigQuery.
 - Add authentication to the API.
 - Add error handling and logging.
 - Add more API endpoints for different queries.
 - Aggregate data by day instead of month to increase granularity.
 - Use WebSockets to push data to the client in real-time.
 - Add a frontend to visualize the data.